-Pyramid addon for OpenAPI3 validation
+Pyramid addon for OpenAPI3 validation of requests and responses.

 Validate Pyramid views against an OpenAPI 3.0 document

 The reason this package exists is to give you peace of mind when providing a RESTful API.
 Instead of chasing down preventable bugs and saying sorry to consumers, you can focus on more important things in life.